Support for rural and remote Australians

 - use our computer, phone, fax and photocopier for your government and job seeking needs

-Our Mobile Service Centres help people in rural and regional communities who might not otherwise be able to access Government services.
-The Mobile Service Centres can help you get the payments and services you may be entitled to.
+Our Mobile Service Centres help people in rural and regional communities who might not otherwise be able to access government services.
+Staff in the Mobile Service Centres can assist you with the payments and services you may be entitled to.

 Other government and community support services